YashWadhvani/JavaProgramsSem4/README.md

     7 8 9 10
 16. Write a java program to add two numbers using class and object.
 17. Write a Java program to create class Student.
 The class should have attributes student ID, student name, marks for 3 subjects and the member functions are setdata() and displaydata().
 Calculate the average marks for student.
+18. Create a class Person with attributes name and age.
+Derive a class Employee from Person with additional attributes employeeId and salary.
+Create objects of both classes and demonstrate how inheritance works in accessing the attributes of the base class.
+19. Implement a simple banking system using inheritance.
+Create a base class Account with attributes accountNumber and balance.
+Derive two classes SavingsAccount and CurrentAccount from Account.
+Add methods to deposit and withdraw money.
+Demonstrate the use of these classes with sample account transactions.